(Cinématon) گاسپار نوئه در مستند سینماتنخرداد 1, 1397

 تینتارلا دی لونا (Tintarella di Luna) – اولین فیلم کوتاه گاسپار نوئهخرداد 1, 1397

-Cinématon is the title of a still-in-progress documentary by the French filmmaker Gérard Courant.
+Cinématon is a still-in-progress documentary by the French filmmaker Gérard Courant.
 He started this project in 1978.
 In a segment of this documentary, Gaspar Noé appears as a subject.
 In this article, we’ll introduce and analyze Cinématon, especially the segment where Gaspar Noé appears.

 Cinématon, a Documentary by Gérard Courant

 Have you ever thought about which film is the longest one ever made, and how long it is?
 The answer is the very Cinématon, a documentary by Gérard Courant.
 You’d be surprised to know that its runtime is more than 200 hours!
 The most unbelievable of all is that it was actually screened at a theater hall in Avignon of France, in November 2009.
 The version that was screened back then was about 150 hours long and took 6 days and nights for the projection to be complete!

 The documentary of Cinématon is made up of many small segments of footage (or as Gérard Courant calls them, cinématons, or portraits) of different people whom Gérard Courant has met since 1978.
 Most of these people are artists or celebrities.
 Gérard Courant’s method is to have his subjects sit in front of his camera and do whatever they prefer within about 4 minutes (opening and closing titles included.)
 All of these segments are silent (even if some of the subjects prefer to talk) and made with simple amateur cameras.
 In other words, these 4 minutes segments are but moving portraits of people.